EMDR

 The foundation to this work is a deep understanding of our core “drive for completion” (resolution, growth and healing), on every level.
 However, our inherent dilemmas between our “drives for completion” and our primal drives for safety and survival, need to be acknowledged, expressed and resolved in order to build resilience, our spontaneous ability to learn, grow and adapt to our new circumstances.
 Use of bilateral stimulation further enhances the client’s ability to grow towards resolution.

-Expert trauma researcher Bessel Van Der Kolk writes in his book titled “The Body Keeps the Score,” that “Trauma results in the fundamental reorganization of the way the mind and brain manage perceptions.
+Expert trauma researcher Dr. Bessel Van Der Kolk writes in his book titled “The Body Keeps the Score,” that “Trauma results in the fundamental reorganization of the way the mind and brain manage perceptions.
 It changes not only how we think and what we think about, but also our very capacity to think.
 We have discovered that helping victims of trauma find the words to describe what has happened to them is profoundly meaningful, but usually it is not enough.
 For real change to take place, the body needs to learn that the danger has passed and to live in the reality of the present.”